-Sedation only cases (e.g. patient does not lose consciousness) can be used for the case logs but should not be more than three (3) case logs.
+Sedation only cases (e.g. patient does not lose consciousness) can be used for the case logs but should not be more than three (3) case logs for a small animal application.
 These cases tend to be short in duration and therefore limit the applicant's ability to show advanced case management.